michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 Similar things can be done for categories and archives.

-### Reference (Bibtex)

-[](https://github.com/inukshuk/jekyll-scholar)[https://github.com/inukshuk/jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) (I might expand on this)

-## Publishing the Site!
+## Publishing the Site

 Done?
 Time to publish!
 Remember we used custom plugins, so we can't push to GitHub and let it build our site for us.
-Now at this stage many will say you need to build the site yourself, then move it to another branch called gh-pages, then push that to GitHub Pages, and since it is _such_ a burden, they will then promote their GitHub Actions and Travis CIs.
-I don't know if that was all necessary in the past but it's definitely not necessary now.
+Now at this stage people will say you need to build the site yourself, then move it to another branch called gh-pages, then push that to GitHub Pages, and since it is _such_ a burden, they will then promote their GitHub Actions and Travis CIs.

 Here's what you do.
 Check you are on master or main branch (I haven't checked if any arbitrary branch will work).
 Wrap up your changes and git commits.
 Now add `destination: docs` to \_config.yml to change the destination of the static site generated by Jekyll from \_site to docs.
 Now run `bundler exec jekyll build` to build the site.
 Also in terminal, run `touch .nojekyll` .
 This is a file which tells GitHub not to run Jekyll on your files because you already did that.
 Now commit .nojekyll and docs, and push to GitHub.
 Finally, in GitHub, go to Settings > Pages > Source and change the root folder to docs.
+There may be some benefit to using separate branches instead of a docs folder in the same branch, but it's just a personal site so I doubt it matters.

-From now on, just build before pushing.
+From now on, just build before pushing.[^tried]

-{% include callout.html content="I tested this with a main branch and a user site.
-I haven't tried other branches, or project or organization sites.
-It seems the only acceptable folders are . (root) and ./docs" icon="neutral"%}

 Assuming you are making a user site and you have not set a baseurl in \_config.yml, you should be able to go to username.github.io and view your blog![^otherwise] Congratulations!